-Competitive papers should be conceptual or empirical papers that are, in principle, submission-ready.
-These papers should follow the format and style outlined in the Submission Guidelines on the conference website (max. number of pages: 15).
+Competitive papers should be conceptual or empirical papers that are, in principle, submission-ready (max. of 15 pages excluding references/appendices).

 WORKING / PRACTITIONER PAPERS

 Working papers indicate “work in progress”.
-These papers can report on empirical or conceptual research. (max. number of pages: 10).
+These papers can report on empirical or conceptual research. (max. of 10 pages).

-Practitioner papers can only be submitted by practitioners (although academics can be included) and should be based on best practice approaches within and/or across organisations and cannot be in the form of commercial promotional material for a business or product (max. number of pages: 10).
+Practitioner papers can only be submitted by practitioners (although academics can be involved as co-authors) and should be based on best practice approaches within and/or across organisations rather than commercial promotional material for a business or product (max. of 10 pages).

-Important: Check Submission Guidelines and Key Dates sections (Registration/Submission) to correctly and timely submit your paper.
+Important: Check Submission Guidelines and Key Dates sections to correctly and timely submit your paper.

 Download the template for papers in this link.